andor44/ledger/README.md

 transaction is referenced.
 This would be more memory efficient, but a lot less elegant and complicated for a toy exercise.

+## Shortcuts taken
+I took some shortcuts that made writing this small project a bit quicker that I'd likely to differently in a real-world scenario.
+Some examples in no particular order:
+* Some of the types (Balance, TXID, etc.) are only type aliases, in real code they'd fare better as newtypes for proper type safety.
+However, this way I could just type bare integers in many places for simplicity.
+* As mentioned before, account and client are used interchangably.
+* The CSV output is sorted by client ID to make testing the CSV output easier.
+Otherwise I'd have to sort the output afterwards or make the test independent of the order somehow.
+This might add some non-trivial overhead on large datasets.
+* Most of the code isn't written with concurrency in mind, although adapting many parts shouldn't be too hard thanks to the architecture.
+  Most importantly the Ledger expects to be initialized from a single reader.
+Also, all past transactions are stored in a single hashmap that can only be accessed by one thing at a time.
+However, sharding this on the client ID would be a good approach for making it more concurrency-friendly, for example.

 ## Personal preferences
 Code is formatted using `cargo fmt`.
 I do not necessarily agree with all the style choices rustfmt makes but I value consistency over my tastes.